 Nancy Pelosi uses the same words, the same.

-Uh well, today, well, here, we have a whole exchange.
+Well, today, well, here, we have the whole exchange.

-Today you're going back to Episcopal High School in Alexander, Virginia, part of your biographical tour.
+Today, you're going back to Episcopal High School in Alexandria, Virginia, part of your biographical tour.

 We got the yearbook.